KannonZenetism/zenetism-field-physics/structural-neuroscience/glossary/neurovenator.md

 **The threshold: When one's actions cause demonstrable harm to others, claiming moral relativity or structural neutrality becomes an evasion of accountability, not a principled stance.**

+In Zenetism, harm is treated as a structural consequence, not a moral category; accountability arises from awareness and agency, not cosmic judgment.

 ### Operational Distinction: Drift contra Predation

 **Entropic drift:** Motion without awareness, natural degradation, unconscious fragmentation